Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-m-7bmrKMk5c.md

 ### Transcript

-> elevators is another good example of something that could be cool to add but i think it's too much effort to for what it's worth specifically for multiplayer because elevators are always tricky to do in game dev elevators and doors are just to implement just use just just use hyper tubes yeah and when i say doors i mean like the the doors that kind of swing we have doors now they're just like kind of open and close but you know the ones that swing out and then those are always a nightmare to figure out all the edge cases work
+> elevators is another good example of something that could be cool to add but I think it's too much effort to for what it's worth specifically for multiplayer because elevators are always tricky to do in game dev elevators and doors are just to implement just use just just use hyper tubes yeah and when I say doors I mean like the the doors that kind of swing we have doors now they're just like kind of open and close but you know the ones that swing out and then those are always a nightmare to figure out all the edge cases work